Home

 With one wide track snowmobile groomer left in the fleet small feeder trails and light traffic areas can be maintained with the Arctic Cat Bearcat and 4ft mogul master replica drag.
 It helps provide smooth paths and allow us to due inexpensive quick touch up work providing local business with groomed trails to their door step ensuring a safe ride.
 This unit is typically found around village where conditions, bridge width or room prevents the bigger units from traveling.
 Be sure to always help a groomer if you see it stuck and broke down, and always yield to groomer as it is difficult for them to stop and go with drags full of snow.

-Questions about Grooming:
+Questions about Grooming

-Learn more about snowmobile trail grooming: www.snowmobilers.org/groomer_guide/GroomerGuidecomplete.pdf
+Learn more about snowmobile trail grooming:

-I paid my club dues, why aren't the trails groomed for my ride?Our grooming equipment is getting more expensive every year with the price of fuel and maintance.
+Our grooming equipment is getting more expensive every year with the price of fuel and maintenance.
 Every weekend and sometimes evenings the ski-slopes are packed with skiers enjoying their recreation of choice often paying $25 to $65 for four hours of facility use.
 Snowmobile club dues are $25 for the season, that could be 2 months or 4 months of trail grooming not including signage, brush cutting, culvert replacement, bridge repair and hours of prep work.
-If your not volunteering, who's getting the "deal of their lifetime?"
-Our NYS funding varys depending on snowmobile registrations which have not been holding or increase due to poor riding conditions last year.
-In summary, with the resources and inexpensive fee it cost to ride any snowmobile club trail, we should all feel it's a priviledge not a right.
+If your not volunteering, who’s getting the “deal of their lifetime?”
+Our NYS funding varies depending on snowmobile registrations which have not been holding or increase due to poor riding conditions last year.
+In summary, with the resources and inexpensive fee it cost to ride any snowmobile club trail, we should all feel it’s a privilege not a right.
 Please volunteer for trail work your opinion will quickly change.

 EZ Riders take grooming seriously, the expensive equipment we operate is even more expensive to fix.
 A large break could shut down a groomer for the entire season.
 Operators need to be mechanically inclined to recognize problems or breaks before a situation worsens.
 Trails are tight and is some places same width as a drag leaving little room for error.
 For that reason we appointed a Grooming Program Manager (GPM) as recommended by NYS, to oversee maintenance, operation, inspection and scheduling of grooming equipment.
 Contact GPM to schedule ride and to learn more about grooming and opportunities to participate.